dabit3/next.js-cdk-amplify-workshop/README.md

 ![AppSync Authentication](images/appsynccognito.png)

-_Note that the first time you sign in, you will be prompted to change your password_.
+> Note that the first time you sign in, you will be prompted to change your password.

 In the AppSync dashboard, click on __Queries__ to open the GraphiQL editor.
 In the editor, create a new post with the following mutation: